• Best BG3 Shadowheart Build with Light Domain Cleric

 • You can use your Reaction to succeed a failed Saving Throw

-In a locked Gilded Chest on the top floor of Wyrm’s Rock Fortress
+In a locked Gilded Chest on the top floor of Wyrm’s Rock Fortress.

 Necklace amulet of the devout icon bg3 Amulet of the Devout